Before (0.9.x)

 The autoswap option, which was deprecated in version 0.9.16, has been completely removed in 0.10.0.
 This option was previously used to automatically swap the sets of particles to optimize performance when computing neighbor lists between two sets of particles with different sizes.

 Migration: If you were using autoswap=true (which was the default), you may experience some performance regression for smaller systems.
-For most use cases, simply remove the autoswap keyword argument:
+For most use cases, simply remove the autoswap keyword argument.

-ParticleSystem interface updates
+ParticleSystem interface changes

 Renaming of map_pairwise! to pairwise!